NURS 1000 Introduction to Nursing 1 Credit

 NURS 4403 Capstone Project 3 Credits

 This online course focuses on the practical application of research with an emphasis on quality improvement and evidence-based practice through the development, implementation, and analysis of a capstone project.
-This course is offered at GHC through D2L.

 NURS 4404 Clinical Leadership Practicum 3 Credits

 This practicum experience focuses on application of skills and exploration of leadership roles within healthcare settings.
 A leadership or management preceptorship will be used to facilitate student application of course content.
 This practicum is individualized and negotiated between the student, preceptor, and nursing faculty.
-This course is offered at GHC through D2L.

-Prerequisite(s): Any remaining Area A-F should be taken prior to or concurrently with NURS 4404, NURS 3197, NURS 3297, NURS 3397, NURS 4597, and HSCI 3501.
+Prerequisite(s): Any remaining IMPACTS or Field of Study courses should be taken prior to or concurrently with NURS 4404, NURS 3197, NURS 3297, NURS 3397, NURS 4597, and HSCI 3501.

 Course Fee Required